crownstone/website/business/32-developers.md

 ![Image of Bluetooth logo](https://raw.githubusercontent.com/crownstone/crownstone-sdk/master/images/bluetooth-logo.png){: .float-right}

 The libraries abstract the communication with the Crownstones.
-They simplify scanning/search for crownstones, wrap the messages into easy-to-use objects, and provide simple functions to access the functionalities provided on the Crownstones.
+They simplify scanning/search for Crownstones, wrap the messages into easy-to-use objects, and provide simple functions to access the functionalities provided on the Crownstones.
 This means that you do not need to write the code to connect to the devices over Bluetooth.
 You can just use our simplified interface.

 The following features will be available (some are still in development):